 - Berwyn, USA - where our Commercial Operations are located.

 With a team experienced in structure-based drug discovery since 1997, Vernalis Research has been committed to growing its external research collaborations.
-External endorsement of its discovery capabilities comes from major pharma companies around the world and which include: Novartis, Servier, GSK, Lundbeck, Genentech, Asahi Kasei Pharma and Taisho.
+External endorsement of its discovery capabilities comes from major pharma companies around the world and which include: Novartis, Servier, GSK, Lundbeck, Genentech and Asahi Kasei Pharma.

 With six development candidates generated in the past seven years and cell active lead compounds against 15 targets the team has worked towards repeating the recent success for internally initiated programmes such as V158866 against FAAH, for the management of neuropathic pain and V158411 against Chk1, for cancer.